hputzek/arduino-balloon-lamp/readme.md

 ## Configuration

 Please refer to the variables in the code, they have comments next to them explaining what you can configure.

-## Licensing

-One really important part: Give your project a proper license.
-Here you should state what the license is and how to find the text version of the license.
-Something like:

-"The code in this project is licensed under MIT license."